Winter Quarter 2020

 Martha Sprigge’s research focuses on musical expressions of mourning, grief, and remembrance in Germany after World War II.
 Her essays on musical commemorative practices in East Germany appear in the Journal of the Royal Musical Association, the journal Twentieth-Century Music, as well as in recent edited volumes on German music and culture.
 Her work has been supported by the American Council of Learned Societies, the Michigan Society of Fellows, and the Hellman Foundation.
 She holds a PhD in music history and theory from the University of Chicago and is an Assistant Professor of Musicology at the University of California, Santa Barbara.

-“Sonic Thresholds in Colonial Mexican Convents: The Grates of the Cloister and the Lips of Nuns, or Who was Sister Rosa?,” 4pm, Thursday 27 February
+“Sonic Thresholds in Colonial Mexican Convents: The Grates of the Cloister and the Lips of Nuns, or Who was Sister Rosa?,” 4pm, Thursday 27 February, CAC Conference Room on the First Floor

 The state of Novohispanic convent music and historical sources—limited and scattered at best; destroyed or in private hands at worst—has contributed to a lacuna in scholarship on women’s music making in colonial Mexico.
 The pioneering work of Julia Tuñón Pablos on the (forgotten) history of women in Mexico calls for a more careful reading between the lines of books and documents written by men to find women’s contributions to Mexican society.
 For music history, this means drawing musical concerns out of convent ceremonials and rules, devotional literature, and nuns’ biographies (Vidas de monjas), for example, to contextualize the few music manuscripts that remain.
 Through the writings of male clerics about how nuns should and should not live their cloistered lives, we learn that nuns’ thoughtful and prayerful singing was said to accompany the angel choirs in heaven, but when they disobeyed their prelates, they could even attract demons.
 This talk focuses on the richly musical space within colonial Mexican convents, the choir, or coro, where much of this singing took place.
 It brings to light some rarely performed music that once resonated within this architecturally unusual choir structure.
 The coro was a grated threshold between the private and public within which nuns could be heard singing by the laity in the main body of the church, but they were not visible to them.
 Convent musicians were aptly allegorized as angels because they were physically positioned above the ground floor, because parishioners in the church could not see them, and because nuns were idealized as virgins, a status that the grates symbolically guarded—even if some of the nuns had lost their virginity.
 This was the quintessential location where agency was negotiated through nuns’ efforts to please God, themselves, and their convent patrons with music and thus a fitting place to begin learning about the musical lives of nuns in colonial Mexico.